docutils/docutils/docutils/README.txt

         (enter admin password)
         ./setup.py install

+   Docutils will only work with Python 3, if installed with a Python version >= 3.
+If your default Python version is 2.x, also call ``python3 setup.py install`` from the temporary directory.
    See Installation_ below for details.

 4. Use a front-end tool from the "tools" subdirectory of the same